voxsim/knowledge/programming-languages/javascript/promise.md

 Comparing how many pieces are moving with a basic callback-based async task chain versus a Promise chain, it's clear Promises have a fair bit more going on, which means they are naturally at least a tiny bit slower.
 Think back to just the simple list of trust guarantees that Promises offer, as compared to the ad hoc solution code you'd have to layer on top of callbacks to achieve the same protections.

 More work to do, more guards to protect, means that Promises *are* slower as compared to naked, untrustable callbacks.
 That much is obvious, and probably simple to wrap your brain around.

-But how much slower?
-Well... that's actually proving to be an incredibly difficult question to answer absolutely, across the board.

-Frankly, it's kind of an apples-to-oranges comparison, so it's probably the wrong question to ask.
-You should actually compare whether an ad-hoc callback system with all the same protections manually layered in is faster than a Promise implementation.

-If Promises have a legitimate performance limitation, it's more that they don't really offer a line-item choice as to which trustability protections you want/need or not -- you get them all, always.

-Nevertheless, if we grant that a Promise is generally a *little bit slower* than its non-Promise, non-trustable callback equivalent -- assuming there are places where you feel you can justify the lack of trustability -- does that mean that Promises should be avoided across the board, as if your entire application is driven by nothing but must-be-utterly-the-fastest code possible?

-Sanity check: if your code is legitimately like that, **is JavaScript even the right language for such tasks?** JavaScript can be optimized to run applications very performantly (see Chapter 5 and Chapter 6).
-But is obsessing over tiny performance tradeoffs with Promises, in light of all the benefits they offer, *really* appropriate?

-Another subtle issue is that Promises make *everything* async, which means that some immediately (synchronously) complete steps still defer advancement of the next step to a Job (see Chapter 1).
-That means that it's possible that a sequence of Promise tasks could complete ever-so-slightly slower than the same sequence wired up with callbacks.

-Of course, the question here is this: are these potential slips in tiny fractions of performance *worth* all the other articulated benefits of Promises we've laid out across this chapter?

-My take is that in virtually all cases where you might think Promise performance is slow enough to be concerned, it's actually an anti-pattern to optimize away the benefits of Promise trustability and composability by avoiding them altogether.

-Instead, you should default to using them across the code base, and then profile and analyze your application's hot (critical) paths.
-Are Promises *really* a bottleneck, or are they just a theoretical slowdown?
-Only *then*, armed with actual valid benchmarks (see Chapter 6) is it responsible and prudent to factor out the Promises in just those identified critical areas.

-Promises are a little slower, but in exchange you're getting a lot of trustability, non-Zalgo predictability, and composability built in.
-Maybe the limitation is not actually their performance, but your lack of perception of their benefits?